Wind turbine design: Blade design

 The ratio between the blade speed and the wind speed is called tip-speed ratio.
 High efficiency 3-blade-turbines have tip speed/wind speed ratios of 6 to 7.
 Wind turbines spin at varying speeds (a consequence of their generator design).
 Use of aluminum and composite materials has contributed to low rotational inertia, which means that newer wind turbines can accelerate quickly if the winds pick up, keeping the tip speed ratio more nearly constant.
 Operating closer to their optimal tip speed ratio during energetic gusts of wind allows wind turbines to improve energy capture from sudden gusts.

 Noise increases with tip speed.
 To increase tip speed without increasing noise would reduce torque into the gearbox and generator, reducing structural loads, thereby reducing cost.
 The noise reduction is linked to the detailed blade aerodynamics, especially factors that reduce abrupt stalling.
 The inability to predict stall restricts the use of aggressive aerodynamics.
-Some blades (mostly on Enercon) have a winglet to increase performance and reduce noise.
+Some blades have a winglet to increase performance and reduce noise.

 A blade can have a lift-to-drag ratio of 120, compared to 70 for a sailplane and 15 for an airliner.

-The hub
+In order to optimize the lift-to-drag ratio of a blade, they are typically designed with varying airfoil cross-sections along their length, customized to the varying wind speeds and angles encountered from root to tip.

+An additional design improvement is the incorporation of vortex generators, small fins mounted to the surface of the blade, the help to smooth the airflow, preventing flow separation and reducing turbulence, both of which contribute to reducing energy losses.
+All of these innovations have the end goal of increasing the efficiency of converting wind energy to electricity.

+Study of the hydrodynamics of the knobbly flippers of the humpback whale by the marine biologist Frank E. Fish led to an improved design of wind turbine blades.

+Applications of IMU in Wind Power Generation

+Blade Dynamic Deformation and Load Monitoring

+The role of the Inertial Measurement Unit (IMU) in wind power generation is to measure the three-axis acceleration and angular velocity of wind turbine blades, hubs, and tower tops in real-time.
+By using inertial navigation algorithms, it calculates the motion states (position, velocity, and attitude) of these components.
+IMU captures the global dynamic information of wind turbines and, through data fusion with Kalman filters and GNSS data, reduces cumulative errors.
+This enables high-precision estimation of blade deflection and loads, providing critical support for monitoring the operational loads of wind turbines.

+IMUs measure angular velocity and acceleration, which, combined with navigation algorithms, capture the flexural attitude and positional changes of blades during operation in real time.
+Through the use of Kalman filters (KF) to fuse data from multiple IMUs, and based on rigid body geometric models and rotor angles, the position of each IMU is determined.
+Precision is further enhanced by compensating for differences between actual positions and the model.